taocpp/PEGTL/doc/Rule-Reference.md

 ###### `everything`

 * Matches and consumes the entire input.
-* Limited by the buffer size when using an [Incremental Input].
+* Limited by the buffer size when using a [buffer input].
 * [Equivalent] to `until< eof, any >`.
 * [Meta data] and [implementation] mapping:
   - `everything::rule_t` is `internal::everything`